Keto Peek logoKeto Peek

 Ingredients to watch out for

-Isomaltooligosaccharides (IMO) are the biggest concern.
-Research shows 25 grams of IMO raises blood sugar by nearly 50 mg/dL with a large insulin spike — close to regular carbs.
+Isomaltooligosaccharides (IMO)are the biggest concern.
+Research shows 25 grams of IMO raises blood sugar by nearly 50 mg/dL with a large insulin spike, close to regular carbs.
 The FDA rejected IMO as dietary fiber in 2020.
 You may still see it listed as "tapioca fiber" or "soluble tapioca fiber" on some products.
+Maltodextrin fiber is rare on labels but is scored the same way as IMO when it appears: mostly digestible despite fiber wording.

 Modified food starch is usually closer to refined starch than true fiber unless the label clearly specifies a resistant type (like RS4).
 In most products, it is safest to treat as high concern.